GoodBoyDigital/mini-runner/README.md

 # Runner
-A simple alternative to events, signals and callbacks with an emphasis on performance.
+A simple alternative to events and signals with an emphasis on performance.
-Its like if a simple signals!

 Can be used as an alternative to events / signals.